 Number of Students: Almost 500 full-time students in the Women’s College; total student body across all undergraduate and graduate programs is 2,600.
-Student-faculty ratio is 11:1.
+Student-faculty ratio is 12:1.

 CollegeS, programs, and degrees: Art (Art History, Photography, Pre-museum Studies, Studio Art); Behavioral Neuroscience; Biology; Business (Accounting); Chemistry (Pre-professional); Classical Studies; Communication Arts; Computer Information Systems; Criminology; Digital Media Arts (Graphic Design); Education (Early Childhood, Elementary, ESOL, Secondary, Special Education); Engineering (dual-degree program); English (Creative Writing); Environmental Sustainability; History (Pre-museum Studies); International Business; International Studies (International Business, International Relations); Liberal Arts; Marketing Communications; Mathematics; Modern Foreign Languages (French, Spanish); Nursing; Philosophy; Physics; Political Science (International Relations, Law and Civic Engagement, Public Service); Psychology; Radiological Sciences; Religious Studies; Writing (as a second major); Pre-professional Programs (Dentistry, Law, Medicine, Pharmacy, Veterinary Medicine)

 Geographic diversity: Women’s College students from 18 states and 14 foreign countries